ataki/edx-analytics-dashboard/docs/en_us/dashboard/source/performance/Performance_Answers.rst

 question can begin with this manageably-sized set.

 For example, you create a text input problem with a single correct answer, "Warfarin".
-When you review its submissions chart, you notice how many similar, but incorrect, variations your students submit, including "warfarin sodium" and "Warfarin or Coumadin".
+When you review its submissions chart, you notice that your students submitted several similar, but incorrect, variations,including "warfarin sodium" and "Warfarin or Coumadin".
+The report reveals several more variations, including "WARFARIN", "Coumadin or Warfarin", and so on.

-The proximity of these variations in the chart might reassure you that more students understand the relevant course material than is indicated by the number who actually provided the correct answer.
+Reviewing the submitted answers for this question might reassure you that more students understand the relevant course material than is indicated by the number who actually provided the correct answer.
 If so, it might also prompt you to update the problem so that the additional variations of the answer are